Learning Geometric-Aware Quadrature Rules for Functional Minimization: Applications

 For this example, the parameters are set to $\boldsymbol\mu=(0.5, 0.5)^T$ and $\sigma=0.025$ to center the function in the domain.
 The \texttt{QuadrANN} model was configured with $L=3$ layers, feature dimensions of $Q_1=2^7$, $Q_2=2^8$, $k=k^\prime=16$ nearest neighbors,positional encoding bands $p_1=3, p_2=5$, and $K_{\text{max}}=10$.

-The results of this test case are summarized as follows.
-The \texttt{QuadrANN} model yielded a mean integral of $1.0004$ with a standard deviation of $0.0839$.
-These results compare to the Sobol--QMC method, which resulted in a mean of $0.9958$ and a standard deviation of $0.0964$.
-In the presented realization, \texttt{QuadrANN} achieved an absolute error of $0.0004$, while the corresponding Sobol--QMC error was $0.0042$.
-Moreover, our model demonstrated a higher precision by attaining about $12.9$\% reduction in standard deviation over the Sobol--QMC.
-Figure~\ref{fig:square_weights} visualizes the learned quadrature weights corresponding to a random ``unseen'' point cloud.
+{ The results of this test case are summarized as follows.
+In this extensive trial ($M=2^{12}$), the \texttt{QuadrANN} model yielded a mean integral of $1.0033$ with a standard deviation of $0.0874$.
+These results compare to the Sobol'--QMC method, which resulted in a mean of $0.9991$ and a standard deviation of $0.1001$.
+While Sobol' shows slightly lower bias in this instance, our model demonstrated superior stability by attaining about $12.7$\% reduction in standard deviation over the Sobol'--QMC. }